Skip to main content

 Tim Ryan

-Tim is an Associate Professor in the Department of Political Science.
+Tim is a Professor in the Department of Political Science.
 He studies how aspects of human psychology interact with the American political system, with consequences for the spread of information, comity among everyday citizens, and democratic health more generally.
 His dissertation, which won the 2015 American Political Science Association award for Best Dissertation in Political Psychology, examines citizens' intuitions about morality.
 He documents that liberals and conservatives "moralize" politics to a nearly equal degree, though they moralize different issues.

 Tim's research also shows that moral psychology leads citizens to oppose political compromises, punish compromising politicians, and proffer divisive political arguments, suggesting it is partly responsible for the rise in political polarization.
 His in-progress research projects examine the antecedents and consequences of implicit attitudes, gut feelings, about political candidates, as well as the role of citizens' capacity to develop expertise about specific issues that directly affect their lives.